ADesprets/igraphql/README.md

 ### Environment

 All the applications are running locally.
 To facilitate the installation, I'm going to use docker as much as possible.
 I'm using a virtual machine on Ubuntu.
 In this VM docker is installed.
-I'm going to use two containers, one for mongoDB and one that I built for the loopback application which will also contains the graphql layer.
+I'm going to use two containers, one for mongoDB and one that I built for the loopback application which will also contains the graphQL layer.
 In order to have the two containers communicating each other I create a docker network named *myappNetwork*.

 ![Environment](./images/Environment.png)